agility-game/messaging-management/300/900/600/300/600/README.md

 Success!

-Now do the full testing from swiping a NFC Tag across the Eccel Pepper C1 MUX Reader.
+Now do the full testing from swiping an NFC Tag (here:  ```04B884BC700000```) across one of the eight Antennas that are connected to the Eccel Pepper C1 MUX Reader.

 The message is received on the EMQX Broker: